sahilrai100/Portfolio/CONTRIBUTING.md

 ## Bug Reports

-If you find a bug in Rahul Vijay Portfolio, please follow these steps:
+If you find a bug in Sahil Rai Portfolio, please follow these steps:

 1. Check the existing issues to see if the bug has already been reported.
 2. If not, create a new issue, providing a detailed description of the bug and steps to reproduce it.